 Sukha Moong (dry whole green moong dal)

-Packed with proteins and nutrition, dry whole green moong dal or dry mung beans could be served as a side with an Indian curry, kadhi... it also makes for a great meal served on its own with ghee-laden chapatis or a veggie pulao.
+This recipe of sukha moong or dry whole green moong dal or dry mung beans could be served as a side with an Indian curry, Punjabi kadhi pakoda...
+For me, it makes for a great meal served on its own with ghee-laden chapatis or a veggie pulao.
 And I always add a raita of choice.